"If you are always trying to be normal, you will never know how amazing you can be."-Maya Angelou

 To accommodate the growing inventory of costumes, Judy moved the store from Fry Street to Elm Street in 1987.
 The larger space allowed her talent for decorating to shine through all of the dramatically themed rooms.
 With a new passion and focus on costumes, she decided to change the name of the business to Rose Costumes.
 Local theatres and high schools quickly became fans and loyal customers of the high quality costumes.
 By 2004, the store was bursting at the seams with costumes and another move had to be made.
 Stonehill Center (formerly an outlet mall) in north Denton, provided double the space and a huge parking lot to accommodate school buses full of theater students and easy access off Interstate 35.

 In 2010, Annemarie Aldrich joined Rose Costumes as the Store Manager.
-Together, she and Judy believe strongly in the vision of pairing extraordinary customer service with unbridled creativity to create a magical experience for our guests.
+Under her leadership, the company flourished, evolving into an exceptional hub for theatre and all who love to perform.
+By 2018, Annemarie took over as Rose Costumes's sole owner and proprietor.
+Her dedication to extraordinary customer service coupled with unbridled creativity creates a magical experience for our guests.

 To watch a 20 minute documentary about Judy and Rose Costumes click on the video below.